python/cpython/Doc/library/multiprocessing.rst

 .. versionchanged:: 3.8

-   On macOS, *spawn* start method is now the default: *fork* start method is no longer reliable on macOS, see :issue:`33725`.
+   On macOS, the *spawn* start method is now the default.
+The *fork* start method should be considered unsafe as it can lead to crashes of the subprocess.
+See :issue:`33725`.

 .. versionchanged:: 3.4
    *spawn* added on all unix platforms, and *forkserver* added for